-One proposed solution by the BSC and REC Code Bodies is for there to be a flag in ISD to distinguish which parties are MHHSP-Qualified; when the design is confirmed this document will be updated to reflect the Service Activation process for SIT and non-SIT participants.
+One proposed solution by the BSC and REC Code Bodies is for there to be a flag in ISD to distinguish which parties are MHHS Qualified; when the design is confirmed this document will be updated to reflect the Service Activation process for SIT and non-SIT participants.

 Service Activation for the DIP will be managed through the process outlined in Section 12 DIP Onboarding.

-Appendix A
+Appendix A - Applicable to all participants

 Glossary